-NW TUNU 3D Seismic Acquisition Project, The Biggest Survey on Transition Zone
+NW TUNU 3D Seismic Acquisition Project, The Biggest Survey on the Transition Zone

-The 3D seismic survey project on NothWest Tunu field is the biggest that Total ever conducted on transition zone.
-The survey covers land seismic, transition zone, offshore, all in one single package.
+The 3D seismic survey project at the Northwest Tunu field is the biggest that Total has ever conducted on the transition zone.
+The seismic survey covers the land, transition zone, and offshore, all in one single package.

-From 2000, the production level in Tunu reached plateau and within two to three years, it began to decline.
-In order to maintain the production level, Total E&P Indonesie (TEPI) tries to discover extra reserves in the area by conducting a 3D seismic survey.
-This step is taken because the previous 2D survey is considered insufficient for its limited length and number of sensors.
-A 3D survey would be able to provide better digital images of the sub surface.
-It would also give more dense information of the gas spread at shallow reservoirs in Tunu Shallow Zone (TSZ).
+From 2000, the production level in Tunu reached its plateau and within two to three years, and then it began to decline.
+In order to maintain the production level, Total E&P Indonesie (TEPI) is attempting to discover extra reserves in the area by conducting a 3D seismic survey.
+This step is being taken because the previous 2D survey was considered insufficient for its limited length and number of sensors.
+A 3D survey will be able to provide better digital images of the subsurface.
+It would also give more complete information on the gas spread at shallow reservoirs in the Tunu Shallow Zone (TSZ).

 However, a 3D seismic survey is a massive undertaking.
-“Due to its unique nature, conducting a 3D survey in shallow zone requires specific and often specially designed vehicles and equipments that are different than the ones used on offshore and onshore surveys,” says Aa of Operations & Processing - Geophysics East Kalimantan District (EKD).
+“Due to its unique nature, conducting a 3D survey in a shallow zone requires specific and often specially designed vehicles and equipment that is different from that used in offshore and onshore surveys,” says Aa of Operations & Processing - Geophysics East Kalimantan District (EKD).

 To cover an area of 588 square kilometers, the project employs 1,400 workers working around the clock.
-It takes 18 months of acquisition and 10 months of mobilization and a total budget of $80 million to complete.
-These numbers showcase the measured efforts and investment that TEPI demonstrates in realizing its commitment to provide better quality energy in Indonesia.
+It will take 18 months of acquisition and 10 months of mobilization, and a total budget of $80 million to complete.
+These numbers highlight the measured effort and investment that TEPI makes in fulfilling its commitment to provide better quality energy in Indonesia.

 Working Together with Locals to Conserve the Environment

-Such measure demonstrates Total’s commitment to provide better energy is as strong as conserving the environment.
-Compliance to national and local regulations as well as mitigation steps are taken to prevent any damage to the environment.
-The project also carry out a number of CSR programs, such as infrastructure development.
-It also engages local villagers to work in the project.
+Such measures demonstrate that Total’s commitment to providing better energy is as strong as its commitment to conserving the environment.
+National and local regulations are complied with and mitigation steps are taken to prevent any damage to the environment.
+The project also carries out a number of CSR programs, such as infrastructure development.
+It also engages local villagers to work on the project.

 “We recruit local villagers to perform jobs such as building and dismantling the bridge,” Saleh continues.
-“We want to make sure that after the project is done, it leaves no waste, not even a single nail, behind.”
+“We want to make sure that after the project is done, it leaves no waste behind, not even a single nail.”

 Such local support is proven beneficial for both sides.
 Local villagers learn how to conserve their environment, while the project benefits from the work they’ve done.

-Compliance to health, safety and environmetn (HSE) and Golden Rule is also strictly enforced.
-The total amount of working hours until the survey finished is 8.35 million.
-More than 7.5 million of those working hours is accomplished without any significant incident and zero fatality.
-For its HSE remarkable achievements in NorthWest Tunu 3D seismic survey, Total E&P Indonesie received the Group Safety Award in 2015.
+Compliance with health, safety and environment (HSE) and the Golden Rule is also strictly enforced.
+The total amount of working hours until the survey is finished is 8.35 million.
+More than 7.5 million of those working hours have been accomplished without any significant incident and zero fatalities.
+For its remarkable HSE achievements in Northwest Tunu 3D seismic survey, Total E&P Indonesie received the Group Safety Award in 2015.

-Today, the development of Tunu Shallow Zone is contributing 30% of the whole production of Tunu field.
-But with the contribution from the NorthWest TSZ, the number is expected to rise.
+Today, the development of the Tunu Shallow Zone is contributing 30% to the Tunu field’s entire production.
+But with the contribution from the Northwest TSZ, the number is expected to rise.